-- The parking brake is set
+• The parking brake is set

-- The gearshift is in P (Park)

-- The ignition switch is in the off position

-- The driver and front passenger safety belts are unbuckled
+- The gearshift is in P (Park) (automatic transmission) - The gearshift is in neutral (manual transmission) - The ignition switch is in the off position - The driver and front passenger safety belts are unbuckled

-WARNING: While the design allows you to deactivate your Belt-Minder[®], this system is designed to improve your chances of being safely belted and surviving an accident.
-We recommend you leave the Belt-Minder[®] system activated for yourself and others who may use the vehicle.
-To reduce the risk of injury, do not deactivate/activate the Belt-Minder[®] feature while driving the vehicle.
+WARNING: While the design allows you to deactivate your Belt-Minder®, this system is designed to improve your chances of being safely belted and surviving an accident.
+We recommend you leave the Belt-Minder® system activated for yourself and others who may use the vehicle.
+To reduce the risk of injury, do not deactivate/activate the Belt-Minder® feature while driving the vehicle.

-1. Turn the ignition switch to the on position.
-DO NOT START THE ENGINE.

-2. Wait until the safety belt warning light turns off (approximately one minute).

-• Step 3 must be completed within 50 seconds after the safety belt warning light turns off.

-3. For the seating position being disabled, buckle then unbuckle the safety belt nine times at a moderate speed, ending in the unbuckled state.
-Step 3 must be completed within 50 seconds after the safety belt warning light turns off.

-• After Step 3, the safety belt warning light will be turned on for three seconds.

-4. Within approximately seven seconds of the light turning off, buckle then unbuckle the safety belt.

-- This will disable the Belt-Minder[®] feature for that seating position if it is currently enabled.
-As confirmation, the safety belt warning light will flash four times per second for three seconds. - This will enable the Belt-Minder[®] feature for that seating position if it is currently disabled.
-As confirmation, the safety belt warning light will flash four times per second for three seconds, followed by three seconds with the light off, then followed by the safety belt warning light flashing four times per second for three seconds again.
+- 1. Turn the ignition switch to the on position.
+DO NOT START THE ENGINE. - 2.
+Wait until the safety belt warning light turns off (approximately one minute). - Step 3 must be completed within 30 seconds after the safety belt warning light turns off. - 3.
+For the seating position being disabled, buckle then unbuckle the safety belt three times at a moderate speed, ending in the unbuckled state.
+Step 3 must be completed within 30 seconds after the safety belt warning light turns off. - After Step 3, the restraint system warning light (airbag light) will be turned on for three seconds. - 4.
+Within approximately seven seconds of the light turning off, buckle then unbuckle the safety belt. - This will disable the Belt-Minder® feature for that seating position if it is currently enabled.
+As confirmation, the restraint system warning light will flash four times per second for three seconds. - This will enable the Belt-Minder® feature for that seating position if it is currently disabled.
+As confirmation, the restraint system warning light will flash four times per second for three seconds, followed by three seconds with the light off, then followed by the restraint system warning light flashing four times per second for three seconds again.